Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 9. Governance of the Interaction Surface

-If the interaction between engineer and model is where systems are formed, it becomes the primary target for governance.
-The need for governance arises precisely because this interaction no longer provides reliable signals when assumptions are incorrect.
+If the interaction among engineer, model, and tools is where systems are formed, it becomes the primary target for governance.
+The need for governance arises precisely because this interaction can produce coherent artifacts even when assumptions remain unresolved.

 Conclusion

-The appeal of one-shot system generation is the illusion of collapsed complexity.
+The appeal of static-spec autonomy is the illusion of collapsed complexity.
 It suggests that understanding can be replaced by specification.
 This is incorrect.

 Software systems do not emerge from specification alone.
 They are discovered through interaction with partial implementations under real constraints.
 AI does not eliminate engineering.
 It relocates it.
-What is being relocated is not just implementation effort, but the process of determining what should be built.
+The shift is not just about implementation effort, but about the process of determining what should be built.

 The risk is not that engineers disappear.
 The risk is that they become detached from the process by which systems are formed, and once detached, they lose the ability to recognize when the system is wrong.